 • vanilla pudding – this will be turned into the orange layer for the Halloween pudding cups.

 • chocolate pudding – this is the key “mud” ingredient in dirt pudding!
-I use a box mix for simplicity, but if you wanted to make homemade chocolate pudding, you certainly could!
+We use a box mix for simplicity, but if you wanted to make homemade chocolate pudding, you certainly could!

 • food coloring – you’ll need orange food coloring, or a combination of red and yellow colorings to turn the vanilla pudding orange (more on this below).